Unsubscribes and double opt-in

 The unsubscribe link

 Every campaign sent through Yaplet automatically includes an unsubscribe link.
-When a subscriber clicks the unsubscribe link, they land on a confirmation page with Yes, Unsubscribe and No, Keep Me Subscribed buttons.
+When a subscriber clicks it, they land on a confirmation page with Yes, Unsubscribe and No, Keep Me Subscribed buttons.
 Confirming flips their state to Unsubscribed; closing the tab without confirming leaves them subscribed.
-Once unsubscribed, they will not receive any further campaigns or workflow emails.
+Once unsubscribed, they will not receive any further campaigns or automation emails.

 Never remove the unsubscribe link from your emails.
 Doing so violates anti-spam laws in most jurisdictions and will quickly damage your sending reputation.